meminmutlu-ui/open-videograph-schema/README.md

 Welcome to the official **Open VideoGraph Schema Registry**.

-This repository contains the JSON Schema (Draft 2020-12) specifications for all 13 analytical matrices and root manifest container of the **VideoGraph** and **Video Intelligence Studio** narrative video analytics suite.
+This repository contains the JSON Schema (Draft 2020-12) specifications for all 13 analytical data module specifications and root manifest container of the **VideoGraph** and **Video Intelligence Studio** narrative video analytics suite.

 ---